triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 For this, download from
 https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html
-the "Xilinx Unified Installer 2021.2 SFD" somewhere you have enough storage.
+the "AMD/Xilinx Unified Installer 2021.2 SFD"
+somewhere you have enough storage.

 Create a `/opt/xilinx` with the right access mode so you can work in